JRanjithSharan/Voice-Assistant/README.md

-# Jarvis - Voice-Activated Personal Assistant
+# J.A.R.V.I.S - Voice-Activated Personal Assistant

 Jarvis is a Python-based voice-activated personal assistant that performs various tasks and provides information based on voice commands.
 This assistant utilizes several libraries and APIs to carry out functionalities like answering questions, searching the web, playing music on YouTube, providing weather updates, and more.